Overall assessment

 Removal of unjustified regulatory & administrative barriers

-No supplier license required for energy communities for sharing electricity between members.
+No supplier license is required for energy communities for sharing electricity between members.
 However, it must be balancing responsible, or delegate the responsibility to a third party.

 DSO duties around cooperation with ECs and facilitation of energy sharing